ml5js/ml5-library/docs/reference/dcgan.md

 📥 **Inputs**

 * **callback**: REQUIRED.
 Function.
-A function to handle the results of ".generate()".
+A function to handle the results of `.generate()`.
 Likely a function to do something with the generated image data.
 * **latentVector**: OPTIONAL.
 An array.
 A vector to explore the latent space of the model.
 If no latentVector is given, then a random "location" in the latent space is returned.

 📤 **Outputs**

 * **Object**: Returns "raw", "blob", and "tensor".
 If p5.js is available, a "p5Image" will be returned as well.

 ***